vue-foundation/vue-foundation/README.md

 > Custom features

 - Foundation 6, with proper CSS initialization and SASS variables/mixins
+- `v-foundation` directive for proper instantiation of Foundation JS components
 - Vue-Router configuration
 - Process fonts and images (don't use `static` folder)